Lallethu/PassLogify/README.md

 ## Features

 - Add a new entry with a password and an email or username.
-- View all entries on a dashboard.
+- View all your entries on the dashboard.
-- Update a pair from your entries.
+- Update an entry. _(Coming soon)_
-- Delete a pair from your entries.
+- Delete a/all entr(y/ies) (remove one - from manage groups / clear all - from the app settings).
-- Organize your entries by labels and reorder them. _(Coming soon - labels will be displayed on the dashboard and users will be able to reorder them using drag and drop.)_
+- Organize your entries by labels and reorder them. _(Coming soon)_
+- Switch between light and dark mode. _(Need to be extended to all the app screens, currently only the settings screen can be switched)_

 ## Installation